 Beit Al Quran Mosque

-The mosque has been rebuilt and renovated several times since then, the latest of which being this year when a second floor was added so the mosque can accommodate more worshipers.
+The mosque has been rebuilt and renovated several times since then, the latest of which is this year when a second floor was added to the mosque so it would be able to accommodate more worshipers.

-It features stunning Islamic architecture, the dome is particularly impressive.
+Adliya Mosque features stunning Islamic architecture, the dome in particular is very impressive.

 One of the most unique mosques in Bahrain, this mosque features stunning Islamic architecture and a very distinctive clock tower minaret.

 The mosque lies in the old part of Manama, near Bab Al Bahrain; it is a very famous landmark there.
-The exceptional mosque was designed by the renowned architect Abdel-Wahed El-Wakil.
+The exceptional mosque was designed by the renowned architect Abdel-Wahid El-Wakil.